Clackoss/Kloudit/README.md

 To check that Powershell 7 is properly installed, open a shell and run `pwsh`

 ### 4. Have Azure Powershell Installed
-Install Azure PowerShell to used Azure cmdlet.
+Install Azure PowerShell to use Azure cmdlet.

 First open a shell and run `pwsh` to start powershell 7.